kulturman/Store-front-backend/README.md

 # Storefront Backend Project

 ## Required Technologies
-You will need docker to run the application easily
+You will need docker to run the application easily, database is running on port 5432 and application on port 3000

 ### Installation instructions